 Driving a motor vehicle to Avon High School is a privilege.
 Students may drive to school after securing a proper parking permit.
+Parking permits may be obtained in the Athletic Office.
 The assigned parking permit must be displayed in the front windshield of the car while it is parked in the student parking lot.
 Students who drive to school without a parking permit will be disciplined.
 Students who fraudulently secure parking permits may lose their parking privileges for the year.